This guidance applies in England

 - Ensuring that your heifers are not reared in an area where bovine TB is endemic.
-You can check the local TB situation in a particular area by looking at ibTB, an online interactive map showing ongoing and closed TB breakdowns in England and Wales over the past five years.
+You can check the local TB situation in a particular area by looking at ibTB, an online interactive map showing ongoing and closed TB breakdowns in England and Wales.

 - Ensuring that your heifers are not reared on a holding together with heifers from high risk herds or areas.

 - Identifying the most likely transmission routes of bovine TB to your herd (your private vet will be able to help) and address these to reduce the risk of a TB breakdown.

 If your business model depends on the movement of bulls onto your holding, ensure that you plan in advance and if possible, move bulls on before carrying out any routine TB tests to mitigate the impact of movement restrictions if reactors are subsequently found.